Use LLM evaluation tools¶

 To view all available compliance tests:

-1. On the side navigation bar click Configure evaluation and moderation metrics.
+On the side navigation bar click the Evaluation tile.

-To view and, optionally, customize the pre-configured DataRobot compliance tests available:
+To view and, optionally, customize the pre-configured DataRobot compliance tests:

-1. In the table on the Compliance tests tab, review the tests with DataRobot as the Provider, click View to open and review any of the following compliance tests:
+In the table on the Compliance tests tab, click View to open and review any of the compliance tests in which DataRobot is the Provider:

 The public evaluation dataset for toxicity testing contains explicit and offensive content.
 It is intended to be used exclusively for the purpose of eliminating such content from customer models and applications.
 Any other use is strictly prohibited.

-There is an API-only process to validate a sidecar model with expected_response_column to introduce metrics comparing the LLM response with an expected response, similar to the pre-provided exact_match metric.
+expected_response_columnto introduce metrics comparing the LLM response with an expected response, similar to the pre-providedexact_matchmetric. -

 To create a custom compliance test: